t3nsor/us-immigration-faq/EAD.md

 For aliens described in section (c), however, their employment authorization expires when the EAD expires [33].
 Such aliens cannot begin or continue any employment after the EAD expires unless they have obtained a new or renewed EAD, are eligible for an automatic extension (see below), or have some other employment authorization.

 Some types of EADs can be renewed.
 Form I-765 must be used to apply for a renewal EAD.
 Be sure to read the instructions [21] for details on whether your EAD can be renewed.
-The earliest date you can apply for a renewal is 180 days before your current EAD expires [30].
+The earliest date you can apply for a renewal is 180 days before your current EAD expires [31].
 It is recommended that you apply as soon as possible since EAD processing times can be several months.
 If your EAD has already expired, you can still apply for a renewal, but you won't be eligible for an automatic extension.

+If you are applying for a renewal of an EAD/AP combo card, the same time frame applies: the earliest date you can file is 180 days before the expiration of your current card [43].

 ## What is the automatic 180-day extension for EADs?
 In some cases, applying to renew an EAD causes the original EAD's expiration date to be postponed by 180 days.
 In order for this automatic extension to occur, all of the following conditions must be met [35]: